mghotbi/DspikeIn/README.md

 *Tetragenococcus halophilus* and *Dekkera bruxellensis* were selected as taxa to spike into gut microbiome samples based on our previous studies [WalkerLab](https://walkerlabmtsu.weebly.com/personnel.html).

-## Bioinformatics and Downstream Analyses

-### Gene Marker Analysis
-- 16S rRNA and ITS rDNA gene markers were analyzed.

 ---